josephluck/zmk-config/README.md

 #### Key switches

 Laptop and other more traditional keyboards use membrane or similar key switches which are optimized for cost and low-profile rather than comfort.
 These switches are typically very low-profile, meaning that they do not have much cushioning as you press down.
-When the switch is activated, it feels more like a button than a smooth motion, which means that your finger pushes all the way to the bottom of the switch (until it can go no further) which might not seem that bad, but it tends to lead to smacking the keys on the keyboard rather than gently pushing them down.
+When the switch is activated, it feels more like a button than a smooth motion, which means that your finger pushes all the way to the bottom of the switch (this is called "bottoming out") which might not seem that bad, but it tends to lead to smacking the keys on the keyboard rather than gently pushing them down.
 It can cause strain on the fingers.

 #### Number of keys